-OVERVIEW: Founded in 1948, the Mabee Foundation provides grants to religious organizations, charitable organizations, institutions of higher learning, and medical institutions engaged in the treatment and care of diseases.
-Grants are generally limited to building projects and purchase of major medical equipment within the states of Arkansas, Kansas, Missouri, New Mexico, Oklahoma, and Texas.
+OVERVIEW: The Mabee Foundation provides grants to religious organizations, charitable organizations, institutions of higher learning, and medical institutions engaged in the treatment and care of diseases in Arkansas, Kansas, Missouri, New Mexico, Oklahoma, and Texas.

 FUNDING AREAS: Higher education, medical equipment, hospitals, human services, youth services

-IP TAKE: The Mabee Foundation is really into challenge grants and making the final push to fund your project.
-Make sure to ask other foundations and donors to share in your project costs before approaching the Mabee board.
-This is a foundation that prefers to support prospective grantees that have already raised about 40 percent of what they need from other sources.
-At that point, you can outline a plan for Mabee to help you finish what you started.
+IP TAKE: The Mabee Foundation consistently provides challenge grants and making the final push to fund nonprofit projects.
+Ask other foundations and donors to share in project costs before approaching the Mabee board.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)